DOCA Telemetry Service Guide

 Diagnostic Data High Frequency

-This provider is designed to support higher sampling frequencies with sub-millisecond resolution.
-Due to the large scale of the collected data, this provider is aimed to run ad-hoc, for a limited time period, unlike the usual DTS providers which are configured with the DTS configuration file
+The Diagnostic Data High Frequency provider supports higher sampling frequencies with sub-millisecond resolution, enabling detailed and precise telemetry collection.
+Due to the large volume of collected data, this provider is designed to run ad-hoc for limited periods, unlike standard DTS providers configured via the DTS configuration file at

 /opt/mellanox/doca/services/telemetry/config/dts_config.ini.

-If the DTS standard flow constitutes an endless collect-export loop, then High Frequency Telemetry (HFT) is an additional external flow designed for the diagnostic data high-frequency provider, based on the HFT configuration, located in
+While the standard DTS flow functions as an endless collect-export loop, High Frequency Telemetry (HFT) operates as an external flow triggered by the HFT configuration file, located at

 Required HFT Parameters